Chappell Hill, Texas

-Chappell Hill is a small rural unincorporated community in the eastern portion of Washington County, Texas, United States.
-It is located along U.S. Highway 290 roughly halfway between Brenham and Hempstead.
-Chappell Hill is located inside Stephen F. Austin's original colony, and the land is some of the oldest Anglo-settled in the state.
+Chappell Hill is an unincorporated community in the eastern portion of Washington County, Texas, United States.
+It is located inside Stephen F. Austin's original colony, and the land is some of the oldest Anglo-settled in the state.
+According to the Handbook of Texas, the community had a population of 600 in 2000.
+It is located within the Greater Houston metropolitan area.
+It is home to numerous Texas historic sites and is 17 miles Southwest from the Washington on the Brazos State Historic Site.

 Geography

-Chappell Hill is located at the junction of US Route 290 and Farm to Market Road 1155.
+Chappell Hill is located at the junction of US Route 290 and Farm to Market Roads 1155 and 2447.
 Chappell Hill is located within the Brazos River watershed.
 The area is part of the Gulf Coastal Plain, and the terrain is rolling hills.
+The community is located 10 mi east of Brenham, 98 mi east of Austin, 12 mi west of Hempstead, and 63 mi northwest of Houston.